Azure-Samples/azure-cosmos-cassandra-extensions-java-sample-v4/README.md

 ## Review the code

-You can review the following files: `src/test/java/com/microsoft/azure/cosmosdb/cassandra/util/CassandraUtils.java` and `src/test/java/com/microsoft/azure/cosmosdb/cassandra/repository/UserRepository.java` to understand how the sessions are created.
-You should also review the main class file  `src/test/java/com/microsoft/azure/cosmosdb/cassandra/examples/UserProfile.java` where the load test is created and run.
+You can review the following files:  the main class file  `src/main/java/com/azure/cosmos/cassandra/examples/UserProfile.java`, `src/main/resources/application.conf`, and `src/main/java/com/azure/cosmos/cassandra/repository/UserRepository.java` to understand how sessions are created.
+You should also review the main class file  `src/main/java/com/azure/cosmos/cassandra/examples/UserProfile.java` to see how the load test is created and run.

 ## More information